 SALC is working with the Namibia Women’s Health Network and the Legal Assistance Centre to challenge the coerced sterilisation of three HIV-positive women at public hospitals in Namibia.
 In July 2012, the High Court held that all three women were subjected to coerced sterilisation in violation of their fundamental rights and were thus due compensation.
 The Court found that there was not adequate evidence to prove that the coerced sterilisation was due to their HIV status.
 The government appealed the decision and oral arguments were heard on 17 March 2014.
 The Supreme Court dismissed the government’s appeal on 3 November 2014.

-31 Oct 2018 Human Rights, Sexual and Reproductive Health Rights Tanzania, Regional Salc : Staff Writer Read More
+23 Jan 2019 Freedom of Expression, Assembly and Association, Human Rights, Sexual and Reproductive Health Rights Malawi Salc : Staff Writer Read More